anitab-org/anitab-org.github.io/README.md

  ## Prerequisites

- **Javascript** - We are using technologies such as javascript , HTML , CSS for our website AnitaB.org Open Source.
+ **Javascript** - We are using technologies such as javascript, HTML, CSS for our website AnitaB.org Open Source.

  **ReactJS** - As our Whole content is written in ReactJS so we can easly transform this into native apps in future.